Tomayto, Tomahto: Career Growth vs. Career Development

 To make the most progressive career growth choices, everyone should have a career development plan.
 Of course, some people just have the talent, privilege, and/or luck to wind up in a good career.
 But most employees could use assistance in developing their career development goals – many a determined, good-willed employee could get lost in the day-to-day and be so burnt out they can’t think ahead, and creating a career plan by themselves is just too overwhelming to think about.

-Career Development and Growth – Organization Benefits
+Career Development and Career Growth – Organization Benefits

 Career development and growth aren’t only about the employee, as we’ve already touched on.
 Companies that support the advancement of their workers reap many other significant benefits, including: